 Social media marketing, for instance, is a popular marketing tool It can be cheap and rewarding from a financial perspective.
 But it also requires you being active online for a huge portion of your day, especially if you allow comments.
 While comments increase interaction with potential customers, it can also attract trolls, which require monitoring.
 So the downside is that it takes your attention away from in and on your business, making sales, etc.

-Other types of low cost online marketing include content marketing (content being blog posts, podcasts, videos and so on), Search Engine Optimization (SEO), email/newsletter marketing, etc.
+Other types of low cost online marketing include content marketing (content being blog posts, podcasts, videos and so on), Search Engine Optimisation (SEO), email/newsletter marketing, etc.

 Of course, you can also explore paid advertising with Facebook, Google Adwords and other platforms.
 This can quickly get expensive though, especially if you don’t choose the right strategy.